A screenshot of the new Zipwhip Software

 UX Researcher

 Zipwhip was a mid-sized startup focused on business-to-customer texting.
-The flagship product allowed customers to "activate" their existing landlines and text their customers.
-It allowed them to have a verified number that they could interact with their customers through.
+The flagship product allowed customers to “activate” existing landlines and text their users through a verified number.
+I joined the project during early 2.0 design work, after approval and initial discovery had identified key opportunities.

-I was tasked as the design lead to work on the To: Box, the Contact Details Panel, Templates, and Automated Messaging for the MVP.
-Before launch, I proposed, organized, and ran a usability study which helped us iron out some final details.
+I was trusted as the design lead to drive the redesign of high-impact features, including the To: Box, Contact Details Panel, Templates, and Automated Messaging for the MVP.
+Those can be seen in the sizzle reel below.

-One of the major new elements of Zipwhip 2.0 was the ability to have templated messages.
-We knew from previous research with customers that this would be valuable.
-Some of our customers would have various other documents with common messages they'd send out.
-These customers would have to one at a time copy and paste messages into the Zipwhip application.
+As mentioned, one of the major new elements of Zipwhip 2.0 was the ability to have templated messages.
+We knew from previous research that this would be valuable.
+During the usability study we confirmed that many of our customers had various other documents with common messages they'd send out.
+These customers would have to copy and paste messages into the Zipwhip application one at a time.
+This was time consuming and inefficient and caused friction.
+Additionally they would have to manually enter in names of contacts.

 Once a template had been saved the user could easily access it while composing a message.
-Editing templates was kept only on the template details page to keep the mental overhead on possible actions low in this high traffic area of the UI.
+Editing templates was kept only on the template details page to keep the mental overhead on possible actions low in this high traffic area of the UI, importantly dynamic fields were clearly called out in the composition window.
+They could either be selected or typed in.

 We wanted to protect our customers from accidental errors, so when one of their recipients didn't have all the fields we'd give them a very prominent error message, and stop them from sending the message.
 Our hypothesis was that no customer would want to send a "broken" message.
 That one wasn't hard to prove.